 You’ll seldom find a local thrift shop at shopping malls—but many times, they are nearby to receive donations from mall merchandisers.
 We’d see the early versions and traditional thrift outlets concentrated in lower-income areas near strip shops in times past.
 This, too, has evolved.
 Today, you can now find second-hand shops in some pretty upscale places.
 Some thrifters shop at bargain stores in places like Manhattan!

-If defective or worthless items are for sale, chances are the store’s workers are not aware of it.
+If defective or worthless items are for sale, the store’s workers may be unaware of it.
 Such merchandise should be pointed out and set aside.
 Of course, some customers who find an item with a flaw will still offer to buy it with an additional discount.
 It never hurts to ask.

 In general, there are some categories of items that you should approach with caution.